2010 FIFA World Cup Group A: South Africa vs Mexico

 South Africa vs Mexico was the opening match of the World Cup, held on 11 June 2010.
 It was described as an "enthralling" and "pulsating" match.
+Mexico put the ball in the net first, but it was offside.
 South Africa opened the scoring in the 55th minute after Siphiwe Tshabalala scored off a pass through Mexico's defence by Kagiso Dikgacoi.
 Mexico's captain Rafael Márquez equalised following a corner kick in the 79th minute.
 In the final minutes of the match, Katlego Mphela almost scored a winning goal for South Africa, but his shot bounced off the post.

 Tshabalala was named as the man of the match.
 South Africa's coach, Carlos Alberto Parreira called the result "fair", while Mexico's coach Javier Aguirre stated "we could have won, we could have lost".

 Uruguay vs France

 France and Uruguay faced each other on 11 June 2010 at the Cape Town Stadium.
 Despite a red card being given to Uruguay substitute Nicolás Lodeiro in the second half, Uruguay were able to hold a "lacklustre" France to a 0–0 draw.
 After the match, former World Cup-winning French player Zinedine Zidane criticised the French team and particularly coach Raymond Domenech for a lack of teamwork.
 Domenech claimed after the match to be "happy with the overall performance".